ESA-APEx/apex_documentation/propagation/usecases.md

 The [APEx Toolbox Cloudfication](toolboxcloud.md) service aims to convert a subset of features from an existing toolbox into cloud-based services that comply with APEx standards, enabling seamless integration with cloud resources and existing platforms.
-It is important to note that the cloudification efforts focus on the core functions provided by the toolbox and do not include user interface elements.
+It is important to note that the cloudification efforts focus on the data transformation functions provided by the toolbox and do not include user interface elements.

 ### Outcome